 Commitment issues?
 What to do when you’re dating a commitment-phobe

 Which isn’t to say that commitment-phobes don’t deserve some sympathy.
-Men and women with commitment issues tend to have a deep fear of intimacy, and their feelings are borne of a learned negative opinion of love and relationships.
+We might write the pain off, saying something like 'that's what you get for dating a Gemini'', but men and women with commitment issues tend to have a deep fear of intimacy, and their feelings are borne of a learned negative opinion of love and relationships.
 Ultimately, their sense of dread about making a commitment becomes a self-fulfilling prophecy, and the relationships they pursue are doomed.

 Identifying a Commitment-phobe

 Sad though the situation is, if you’re hoping for long-term love but are dating a commitment-phobe you’re probably better off out of the relationship.
 Entering into any romantic relationship thinking you can change the other person is a bad idea.
 How can you tell if your partner is emotionally unavailable and has commitment-phobia?
 Ask yourself:

 What’s their pattern?
 Have they had lots of short, non-committed relationships in the past?